Modified Delayed Acceptance MCMC for Quasi-Bayesian Inference with Linear Moment Conditions: Introduction

 \section{Introduction}

-A well-known limitation of conventional Bayesian analysis is its reliance on the full specification of a probabilistic model.
-While this feature provides a coherent inferential framework, it also makes Bayesian inference vulnerable to model misspecification.
+Bayesian analysis offers a coherent and flexible framework for inference, enabling principled uncertainty quantification through a combination of prior information and data.
+However, conventional Bayesian methods require full specification of the underlying probabilistic model, making Bayesian inference vulnerable to model misspecification.
 To mitigate this issue, a growing body of research has explored quasi-Bayesian approaches that relax the requirement for an exact likelihood specification.
 These approaches construct alternative quasi-likelihoods based on loss functions \cite{Zhang2006a,zhang2006b,Jiang2008,Bissiri2016,Syring2023} or moment conditions \cite{Kim2002,Chernozhukov2003,Yin2009}, thereby enhancing robustness while preserving the interpretability of Bayesian posterior inference.

 The present study adopts a quasi-likelihood formulation derived from the generalized method of moments (GMM) criterion \cite{Hansen1982,Hall2004}.
 Within the GMM framework, the statistical model is defined through a set of moment conditions rather than an explicit likelihood function.
-This formulation allows inference to proceed without stringent distributional assumptions such as error normality or functional form restrictions, while still enabling probabilistic interpretation through the quasi-posterior.
-Posterior inference can then be carried out using simulation-based techniques such as Markov chain Monte Carlo (MCMC) \cite{Kim2002,Chernozhukov2003,Yin2009,Hong2021}.
+This formulation allows inference to proceed without stringent distributional assumptions, such as error normality or functional form restrictions, while still enabling probabilistic interpretation through the quasi-posterior.
+Posterior inference can then be carried out using simulation-based techniques such as the Markov chain Monte Carlo (MCMC) method \cite{Kim2002,Chernozhukov2003,Yin2009,Hong2021}.

 However, quasi-Bayesian inference based on moment conditions presents substantial computational challenges.
 Evaluating the quasi-posterior typically involves repeated matrix inversions and determinant calculations, which are both computationally intensive and prone to numerical instability---especially in high-dimensional settings.
 Existing work, such as the sampler proposed by \cite{Yin2011}, sought to improve numerical stability but often at significant computational cost.
 More recently, \cite{Tanakafothcoming} introduced a delayed acceptance MCMC (DA--MCMC) algorithm \cite{Christen2005} specifically designed for moment-based quasi-Bayesian inference.
 This approach demonstrated clear efficiency gains over conventional quasi-posterior simulation methods, establishing DA--MCMC as a promising direction for computation in moment-based quasi-Bayesian inference.
 Nonetheless, the improvement remains modest, and the fundamental computational difficulty persists, particularly when dealing with high-dimensional or weakly identified models.